ismatullakhan/data-analyst-portfolio/README.md

 ---

-## 💼 Experience

-**Data Analyst Intern** — Vcube Software Solutions, Hyderabad (Sep 2025 – Feb 2026)
-- Cleaned 50,000+ rows of data using Excel and SQL
-- Built interactive Power BI dashboards for KPI tracking
-- Improved reporting accuracy by 20%

----

-*Thanks for visiting my portfolio!
+*Thanks for visiting!
 Feel free to connect with me on LinkedIn* 😊